 Measuring Tax Authority Monitoring

-Despite growing academic interest in tax authority monitoring, a consensus definition of monitoring has not yet emerged from this literature.
-Additionally, the various measures of monitoring that have been employed in prior research have a number of drawbacks.
-In this study, we develop a summary measure of tax authority monitoring that can be constructed from firms’ publicly-available financial statement information.
-Specifically, we view unrecognized tax benefit (UTB) releases due to settlements with the tax authority, net of UTB releases due to lapses in the statute of limitations, to indicate tax authority monitoring.
-Among other tests, we validate this measure by documenting its positive association with predicted determinants of tax authority monitoring and by showing that it varies across time and industries in expected ways.
+Despite growing academic interest in tax authority monitoring, the literature remains lacking a summary measure of realized tax authority monitoring that can be constructed from firms’ publicly available financial statement information.
+The purpose of this study is to develop such a measure.
+Specifically, we view unrecognized tax benefit (UTB) releases due to settlements with the tax authority to indicate greater tax authority monitoring, and UTB releases due to lapses in the statute of limitations to indicate lesser tax authority monitoring.
+Among other tests, we validate a new measure of tax authority monitoring utilizing data from UTB releases by documenting its positive associations with predicted determinants of tax authority monitoring and by showing that it varies across time in expected ways.
 We believe our measure should be useful to future researchers studying tax authority monitoring in a variety of settings.

 Keywords: Tax Authority Monitoring; Tax Enforcement; Unrecognized Tax Benefits; External Monitoring